BECAA Learning Hub

 • Report an issue

-BECCA at a glance
+BECAA at a glance

-What is BECCA?
+What is BECAA?

-The Best Catch Assessment (BECCA) is a standardised method for collecting quantitative information from fishers, harvesters, guides, gleaners, divers, and other local knowledge holders.
+The Best Catch Assessment (BECAA) is a standardised method for collecting quantitative information from fishers, harvesters, guides, gleaners, divers, and other local knowledge holders.
 It asks people to recall their best fishing or harvesting experiences, record the number, the year, and the effort, and then uses these responses to reconstruct patterns of catch, encounter rates, size, and change through time.

-BECCA was developed as a named approach by Project Seagrass in collaboration with Florida International University, with funding and support from the Bonefish & Tarpon Trust.
+BECAA was developed as a named approach by Project Seagrass in collaboration with Florida International University, with funding and support from the Bonefish & Tarpon Trust.
 It was first applied to South Florida bonefish and tarpon, but it can be adapted to many data-poor fisheries.

 The core idea